eddieruan-alibaba/SONiC/doc/recursive/recursive_route.md

 #### Fast Convergence Handling
 Fast convergence for route withdrawal is also handled in the zebra_rnh_refresh_dependents().
 The detailed is in the next section.

-### Dataplane refresh for Nexthop group change
+### Dataplane Refresh for Recursive route
-As the recursive nexthop group ID remains unchanged, Zebra is able to bypass forwarding this route to Dplane/FPM.
-In other words, the backwalk in Dplane/FPM terminates at the recursive route.
+TODO: As the recursive nexthop group and its dependents remain unchanged, Zebra is able to skip reinstall the route again?
+Instead of only update the nexthop group to kernel?

 ### FPM's new schema for recursive nexthop group
 We rely on BRCM and NTT's changes.